keboola/keboola-as-code-templates/adsplatform-to-googlesheet/v0/src/README.md

-## Advertising Platforms to Google Sheets
-With this end-to-end flow you can bring into Keboola Connection data from one or more marketing channels of your choice (Facebook Ads, LinkedIn Ads, Google Ads, and Bing Ads).
-After all the necessary tasks are performed on the data, you load the results into Google Sheets.
-You can also enrich the data with Google Analytics.

 The process is simple.
 We will guide you through it, and, when needed, ask you to provide your credentials and authorize the data destination.

 ### The flow, in a nutshell